What could my future job look like?

 The visual arts and design industry

-The creative industries are a driver of growth in local economies across Britain, adding over £90 billion to the UK’s economy each year.
+The creative industries are a driver of growth in local economies across Britain and are predicted to be worth £128.4billion to the UK economy by 2025 and help to create up to a million jobs by 2030.

 The creative industries house a variety of roles and are set to see continued growth in the coming years, which is great news for talented people with creative flair.